yaredd/UdacityDevOpsCapstone/README.md

 kubectl apply -f infra_setup/kubernetes-dashboard.yml
 ```

+The is an on premises Kubernetes cluster installation.
+I am choosing to setup my own cluster rather than AWS Kluster.

 ### Jenkins CI/CD

 I have used the dockerized Jenkins setup and configured it to use the local `dockerd` daemon via the host's `/var/run/docker.sock`.
 In addition to the recommended Jenkins plugins, I have installed `kubectl` and configured it with required token for managing the cluster within the Jenkins container.
 The `kubectl` binary was installed in the `jenkins` user's home folder `/var/jenkins_home/kubectl`.